 - a.
 A minimum of 3 credits must be earned in Statistics with a minimum grade of C. - b.
-A minimum of 3 credits must be earned in College Algebra (at the level of Precalculus or above) with a minimum grade of C.
+A minimum of 3 credits must be earned in College Algebra (at the level of precalculus or above) with a minimum grade of C. - c.
+A minimum of 3 credits must be earned in natural sciences.
+Subjects comprising this category include topics in biology, chemistry, genetics, and physics.